LeadRDRK/wine-rpc/README.md

 ![Sample](assets/sample1.jpg) ![Sample](assets/sample2.jpg)
 ## Why?
 Using the Discord app itself, you can already add anything running under Wine as your current activity.
-However, Discord is not so good at keeping track of Wine programs; after a while, the program won't get detected anymore and you would have to add the program again.
+However, Discord is not so good at keeping track of Wine programs; after a while, your programs won't get detected anymore and you would have to add them again.

 Using a rich presence, we can literally put anything as your activity without relying on Discord to detect it.
-And as a bonus, supported apps could have their icon displayed on the rich presence.
-You could also have multiple presences for multiple apps at the same time.
+And as a bonus, supported apps could have their icon displayed on the rich presence, and you could also have multiple presences for multiple apps at the same time.
 ## Installing
 wine-rpc requires no installation.
 Simply download a prebuilt binary from the [Releases](https://github.com/LeadRDRK/wine-rpc/releases) page and extract it anywhere or build it yourself.